cdeotte/Kaggle-OTTO-Comp/README.md

 ![](data/images/timeline.png)

 # How To Run Code
-First install libraries RAPIDS, XGBoost, PyTorch, and pandarallel.
+This code ran successfully on 20xCPU 256GB and 1xGPU 32GB.
+Using less memory may cause memory errors.
+To run this code, first install libraries RAPIDS (cuDF cuML), XGBoost, and Pandarallel in addition to basic Python libraries Pandas, NumPy, Pickle, Scikit-Learn, Matplotlib, and Tqdm.
+The script to compute item embeddings requires PyTorch and Merlin-Dataloader.
 Next follow these 3 main steps with substeps:
 * **(1) Download Data from Kaggle**
 * => Run `/data/make_train_valid.ipynb`
 * **(2) Train Models**